tuxpeople/azure_rancher/README.md

 # Azure Rancher

-Scripts I made to get me a Rancher installation on azure quickly.
+Scripts I made to get me a Rancher installation on Azure quickly.
 With Let's Encrypt.
 Dirty code.
 You shall not use it :-P

 Needs Azure CLI installed and logged in.